HyperArcTrooper/HugePico/SD CARD/README.md

-Put music / pictures in the root directory of the SD card.
+Put music in the root directory of the SD card.